SahasT23/pricewise/README.md

+# The fastest and easiest way to get the tech that you love

 This is a Next.js clone of a product scraping app that I have made as part of a guided project to further my understanding of front-end development as well as learning about databases and implementing an email notification system using nodemailer.

 ## Landing page with slideshow